ruifontes/tesseractOCR/readme.md

 The default commands are:
 Windows+Control+r - to recognize the selected document;
-Windows+Control+w - to scan and recognize a document through the scanner.
+Windows+Control+w - to scan and recognize a document through the scanner;
+Windows+Control+c - To cancel the scanning process.
+Please note: It must be issued before the dialog asking if you want to scan more pages appear!

-Then just wait that ocr.pdf opens with the recognized text.
+Then just wait the browseable message appears with the recognized text.
-If you want to preserve the recognized text, don't forget to save the document under another name and in another location, as all files in the temporary directory are deleted at the start of the next OCR process!
+If you want to preserve the recognized text, don't forget to save it in some folder, as the results are deleted at the start of the next OCR process!

 This commands can be modified in the "Input gestures" dialog in the "TesseractOCR" section.

 ## Known problems

-* In some systems it is possible that add-on do not work due to a comtypes error...
-In some machines it is enough going to the temp folder, and deleting the comtypes_cache folder.
 * When selecting the "Various" option in the "Documents type" combobox, the recognized text probably appear with many blank lines
 This is a known problem with Tesseract, and, without consumming lots of processing time, I haven't yet found any solution.
 But, I still haven't given up!